-After the initial intake session, I will meet with your child one-on-one, or with you present depending on the age and wishes of the child.
+After the initial intake session, I will meet with your child one-on-one, or with you present depending on the child’s age and wishes of the family.
 We will work together as detectives, scientists, historians and super heroes, to uncover the automatic thoughts that underly their symptoms and fight back to reclaim all of the fun and freedom that they deserve!

 ‘Homework’ is assigned that helps the child practice what they have learned during each session within their home environment.
 Research shows that continuing the work outside of the session improves progress and decreases symptoms more quickly than if it were just conducted within the walls of the office.
 Parents play a vital role in helping their children complete the homework, and are enlisted as team members to ‘boss back’ worried, anxious or depressed thoughts.

 How long does therapy last?

 Most families experience a remittance of symptoms after 12-16 sessions, however it is highly dependent on a number of factors, including the age of the child, the nature of the presenting problem, how long it has been going on, how often ‘homework’ is able to be completed, and so on.
 Sessions usually begin weekly, and then gradually taper off to bi-weekly and then monthly, which allows the child to really flex their muscles and begin relying on their newly learned skills.